foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 # Always Free Oracle Cloud Hosting Guide for Foundry
 # A. Overview
 ## Objective
 This guide provides easy to follow steps for a relatively simple installation of Foundry plus a reverse proxy using Caddy at the end of which you will have a functional cloud-hosted Foundry installation using [Oracle Cloud](https://www.oracle.com/cloud/free/) with optional backups and S3 integration at no cost with no time limit.

+Testing page saving.

 * You will end up with: